 What is the Dragon Boat Festival?

 Dragon Boat Festival is also known as Tuen Ng Festival (端午節/端午节/duān wǔ jié).
 This festival is celebrated on the fifth day of the fifth month of the Chinese calendar.
 It is another traditional Chinese festival with its own historical stories, food, and activities.

 A long time ago, in the ancient state of Chu during the Warring States period of the Zhou Dynasty of China (c.
 340–278 BC), there was a famous poet and a royal minister who loved his country.
 His name was Qu Yuan.
 During his ministry, the king decided not to listen to Qu Yuan and to trust and ally himself with the opposing force.
 As a result, Qu Yuan was exiled from his own country.
-In the end, when Qu Yuan heard about the attack on his country and the death of the king, he was so heartbroken that he committed suicide by drowning himself in a river.
+At the end, when Qu Yuan heard about the attack on his country and the death of the king, he was so heartbroken that he committed suicide by drowning himself in a river.

 After the news of Qu Yuan’s death was spread, the local people who admired Qu Yan so much wanted to retrieve his body by boat.
 They also made sticky rice balls and dropped them in a river, so the fish would eat the rice balls and not Qu Yuan’s body.
 They also played drums to scare the fish away.

 While this is a sad, patriotic story from ancient China, the cultural importance was so great that it became a Chinese festival that is celebrated every year because it represents several values: honor, loyalty, dragon, food, and honoring the dead.

 The Best Ways to Celebrate Dragon Boat Festival with Your Kids